lbcb-edu/BSc-project-18-19/README.md

                                int gap);
 ```

 where the return value is the [CIGAR](https://samtools.github.io/hts-specs/SAMv1.pdf) string of the alignment, `AlignmentType` is a `enum class` determining the alignment type (i.e. global, local or semi-global), and gap is the insertion/deletion cost (other variables are self explanatory).
-Once the library is completed, link it to the mapper and add input arguments for the alignment type and match, mismatch and gap costs.
-Afterwards, choose two random sequences from the first file, align them and print the `CIGAR` string.
+Once the library is completed, it has to be used in the mapper which includes adding input arguments for the alignment type and match, mismatch and gap costs.
+Afterwards, two random sequences from the first input file have to be aligned and the resulting `CIGAR` string printed.

 ## Disclaimer